well1791/belief-systems/chapters/chapter01.md

 Based on the statements above, if both are true then, the system is real and valid.
 But, before you continue let me clarify what "real" means here; it's real if it exists for at least two people other than one's self.
 Saying that something is real doesn't imply that it must be valid, it could be perfectly invalid and still real.
 So the possibilities of existence for any system are these:

-  * An unreal and valid system, for example, board games, sci-fi movies, fantasy novels, etc.
+  * An unreal and invalid system, for example, the forbidden language of snake fairies, an elvish map to the center of the planet, or someone speaking gibberish.
-  * An unreal and invalid system, example: the forbidden language of this book fairies, a map from Ecuador to the elves land.
+  * An unreal and valid system, for example, fantasy board games or novels, sci-fi movies, etc.
-  * A real and valid system, example: capitalism, physics, programming, etc.
+  * A real and invalid system, for example, someone playing a board game in a wrong way, or someone being bad at maths.
-  * A real and invalid system, example: someone speaking gibberish, or playing dungeons and dragons in a wrong way.
+  * A real and valid system, for example, capitalism, physics, programming, etc.

-Here's an example: you're a mathematician and you meet another mathematician but you both don't speak the same language.
+Here's an example, you're a mathematician and you meet another mathematician but you both don't speak the same language.
 So, you write a lot of mathematical equations for him to solve them, this person solves them all, after that, you verify that his answers match yours.
 The number of equations is supposed to help us reduce the chances of coincidence, so our expectation should be that he must solve all exercises correctly.
 Let's analyze all the possible results of the example above; for this, we must consider that there are no coincidences due to the number of exercises.

-  * If he doesn't write anything at all, or, if all answers are completely different then, one of the systems must be false.
+  * If he doesn't write anything at all, or, if all answers are completely different then, one of the systems must be unreal or invalid.
   * If both answers are completely the same then, we can conclude that they can understand the same system, therefore; the system is real and valid.
   * If there is at least one answer different then, one of the systems is real but invalid.